-$^{\star}~$ The Target Test de minimis exemption was updated on 27 March 2017.
+The Target Test de minimis exemption was updated on 27 March 2017.

-Individual application of each threshold varies by jurisdiction, so consultation with expert local counsel is essential.
-To calculate revenues, generally the term includes the consolidated net sales to third-party customers made in the most recently completed financial year, allocated according to the location of the customer.
-Thus, in China the threshold will only be met by sales to third parties made to customers in mainland China (specifically excluding those in Hong Kong, Macao and Taiwan).
-By contrast, in India the CCI considers that all revenues generated by an Indian entity or subsidiary, including sales made intra-company to parent entities located in other countries, should be counted towards the thresholds.
+Individual application of each threshold varies by jurisdiction, so consultation with local counsel is essential.
+In calculating revenues, these generally include the consolidated net sales to thirdparty customers made in the most recently completed financial year, allocated according to the location of the customer.

-Similarly, each jurisdiction tends to take its own approach as to how to consider the location of a customer.
+Similarly, each jurisdiction tends to take its own approach on how to determine the location of a customer.
 Some regulators prefer that location be prepared on the basis of a customer's billing location, assuming that this makes the best proxy for where the decision to purchase was actually made.
 Others believe that products shipped to a country represent a more reliable proxy - especially where a billing address may refer only to a cost-processing centre rather than to a material nexus such as manufacturing facilities.
 This can be of particular complexity in technological and manufacturing industries.
 Consider how to locate a smartphone manufacturing customer that makes its purchasing decisions in its California headquarters but directs products to be shipped to facilities in Malaysia operated by its third-party contract manufacturer, which itself is based in, and with billings going to, Taiwan.
 The answer will vary by regulator, proving that while the thresholds may look straightforward at first glance, genuine local expertise is indispensable.

 Certain jurisdictions also look to market thresholds to determine if filings are necessary.
-The introduction of a market share test presents significant difficulties, given that it presupposes a properly defined product and geographic market.
+The introduction of a market share test presents added complexities, given that it presupposes a properly defined product and geographic market.
 It is difficult to test the appropriateness of a definition without alerting a regulator to the potential notifiability of a transaction, which can be counterproductive as many conservative regulators will simply instruct parties to file regardless rather than sign off on a product market definition without an in-depth analysis.
-Of the mandatory, pre-closing filing jurisdictions in the Asia-Pacific region, only Taiwan and Vietnam rely on market share thresholds.
+Of the mandatory, pre-closing filing jurisdictions in the Asia-Pacific, only Taiwan and Thailand16 rely on market share thresholds.